International Workers Congresses of Paris, 1889

-The first meetings of the Second International were held in Paris, beginning on July 14, 1889, on the centenary of the storming of the Bastille.
+The first meetings of the Second International were held in Paris, beginning on 14 July 1889, on the centenary of the storming of the Bastille.
 Internecine conflicts within the French socialist movement had prompted the "possibilist" and Marxist factions to hold their own congresses at the same time.
 The Marxist congress resolved to arrange a second meeting at Zurich, while the Possibilists would arrange one in Brussels.
 However the Marxist organizing committee would later decide to join the Brussels congress, and the next congress would meet in 1891.

 Question of unity

 The split between the Marxist and possibilist factions had a long history within the Federation of the Socialist Workers of France.
 From its founding in 1879, a faction inspired (though not always endorsed) by Paul Brousse had moved away from revolutionary socialism towards a more reformist approach, arguing that socialists should pursue whichever reforms are "possible" at any given time, while still taking advantage of revolutionary opportunities.
 A Marxist faction led by Jules Guesde and Paul Lafargue, and supported by Karl Marx and Friedrich Engels, denounced the possibilist faction as opportunists, founding the rival French Workers' Party in 1882.
-Confusingly, both parties would call themselves the Parti Ouvrier (worker's party), and so were generally known as the Marxist party and possibilist party.
+Confusingly, both parties would call themselves the Parti Ouvrier (workers' party), and so were generally known as the Marxist party and possibilist party.

 The possibilist party had convened international congresses several times before, in 1883, 1884, and 1886.
 At the 1886 convention, it was decided that another convention would be held in 1889, but the Social Democratic Party of Germany had disagreed with the decision, and the decisions at the 1886 convention were generally seen to have lacked legitimacy.
 The SPD had held its own convention in St. Gallen in 1887, whereupon they decided to hold their own international conference the following year.
 When the London International Trades Union Congress declared that a new international meeting would be called in Paris in 1889, both the SPD and Possibilists decided to fold their next congress into the new one, creating one large international meeting.
 However, the SPD had joined the new meeting on the condition that the hosts would not ask for records and names from the delegates, since the SPD could have faced immediate dissolution and ejection from the Reichstag if the German government discovered it had sent delegates abroad.
 When the Trade Union Congress responded that delegates would only be considered legitimate if they could prove their mandate with appropriate records, the SPD and their Marxist supporters decided to hold a separate congress near the Possibilist congress, with the hope of uniting the two at a later date.
 The separation into two congresses in 1889 effectively forced foreign delegations to divide themselves up between supporters of the Possibilists, and supporters of the SPD.